webforge-labs/cms/README.md

 A big thank you to [BrowserStack.com](https://www.browserstack.com) for sponsoring a free Live account, that allows us to test on Iphones and other devices.

+## changelog

+## BC Breaks 3.1.x

+- added resetMediaMetadata to MediaFileEntityInterface.
+If you are using the MediaFileEntityMetadata-Trait you're all good

 ## BC Breaks for 3.0.x

 - symfony/symfony is now longer a dependency.
 You have to use symfony/flex and configure EVERYTHING on your own. (prepend config is no longer used)